GlastonburyC/RNAPath/README.md

 python preprocessing/segmentation_patching/tiling.py
 ```
 * Parameters configuration in preprocessing/segmentation_patching/config.yaml
+* The weights of the ViT-S trained on 1.7M tiles from 23 GTEx tissues is available at (link to big files folder).
 * The output of patching for each slide is a .h5 file containing a 2D array of shape (K, 2) - where K is the number of tiles - with the upper left corner coordinates of each tile.

 <img width="907" alt="image" src="imgs/263020413-3d2d3dfc-57b5-4e3f-9dd5-524773386d23.png">